-Apple’s pushed its iOS 14.6 update to the iPhone X and the software could have a tremendous impact on your device’s performance.
+Apple’s pushed an iOS 14.7.1 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

-iOS 14.6 is a milestone upgrade and it brings new features, bug fixes, and important security patches to the iPhone X and other iOS 14-powered iPhones.
+iOS 14.7.1 is a point upgrade and it brings an important security patch to the iPhone X and other iOS 14-powered iPhones.
+It doesn’t have any known bug fixes or features on board.

-If you decide to download the iOS 14.6 update note that it requires a fairly large download if your iPhone X is currently running iOS 14.5.1.
+If you decide to download the iOS 14.7.1 update note that it requires a fairly small download if your iPhone X is currently running iOS 14.7.

 - How to Downgrade iPhone X Software